Norrbottenspets: Description

 The Norrbottenspets is a small- to medium-sized, compact and robust breed with typical spitz features.
 Slightly smaller than the Finnish Spitz, the breed standard states dogs should stand between 43 and 47 cm with bitches being slightly smaller, standing between 40 and 44 cm; they typically weigh between 11 and 15 kg.
 The breed has a thick, dense double coat that protects them well during arctic winters; the outer coat is hard, short and straight whilst the undercoat is fine and dense.
 The breed can be seen in all colours, although white with red, yellow, cream, tan or black markings is most common; the breed standard states they should be white with either yellow or red patches.
 The breed has a wedge-shaped head with erect ears; their body is strong and it is as long as it is tall, with a deep chest.
 Their tail is long and carried high, curled over their back, as typical of spitz dogs.

 The Norrbottenspets is described as a highly intelligent and energetic breed.
 They have a curious nature and require considerable exercise, becoming destructive without it.
 Generally even-tempered, the breed is said to have a low tolerance for children bothering them.

 Uses

 Today the majority of Norrbottenspets are kept as pets, but traditionally the breed has been maintained as a hunting dog and general farm dog.
 The breed is used to hunt a wide variety of game including gamebirds, deer including elk, as well as occasionally bear; there are many stories of Norrbottenspets chasing away bears that have attacked their master.
 A tireless, determined hunter with a keen nose, many Norrbottenspets have been trained as search and rescue dogs.

+Health

+A Swedish study reviewing over 200,000 dogs registered for a veterinary insurance company in 1995 and 1996 found that the Norbottenspets had the lowest morbidity of all dogs, purebred and mixed.